How to Make Penicillin at Home (Just in Case SHTF)

 Penicillin is a yellow color.

-However, other species of bacteria can also be yellow, so it is hard to tell for sure that you got penicillin without a trained eye and a microscope.
+However, other species of bacteria can also be yellow, so it is hard to tell that you got penicillin without a trained eye and a microscope.

 Step 5: Fermenting Your Penicillin

 Here is where things get a bit complicated.
 You need to ferment your penicillin spores so they reproduce in huge numbers.
-Otherwise, it will be like trying to put out a forest fire with a bucket of water.
+Otherwise, it will be like putting out a forest fire with a bucket of water.

 Supplies